leogaube/uibk_parsys_19/proseminar/12/readme.md

 - If you haven't already done so, extend your Chapel installation to support distributed memory parallelism using [this guide](https://chapel-lang.org/docs/usingchapel/multilocale.html#readme-multilocale).
 Examples of environment variables to be used on LCC2 when compiling Chapel are `CHPL_LAUNCHER=gasnetrun_mpi` and `CHPL_COMM_SUBSTRATE=mpi`.
 You can then re-compile your Chapel programs and launch them directly by running `./chapel_program -nl <number_of_locales>` using a job submission script.
 - If you haven't already done so, extend your Chapel programs to support distributed memory parallelism.
 - Benchmark your distributed memory version for 1, 2, and 4 nodes on LCC2 using 8 threads add your results in the result table linked in Exercise 1.

+Unfortunately we were unable to get results for this exercise, because we had trouble to figure out how to submit Multilocale jobs properly.
+However we did our best adapt the code to also work on multiple nodes.

 ## General Notes